Ayrtonfoster/325_project/A1_Testcases.md

 -   open /logout (clean up)

 ## R6
+### R6.0 The name of the ticket has to be alphanumeric-only, and space allowed only if it is not the first or the last character.
-### Test case R6.0.1 - /buy[POST] The name of the ticket has to be alphanumeric-only, and space allowed only if it is not the first or the last character.
+#### Test case R6.0.1 - /buy[POST] The name of the ticket has to be alphanumeric-only, and space allowed only if it is not the first or the last character.
 Test Data:
 ```
 test_ticket = Ticket(